Tatton (UK Parliament constituency): Constituency profile

 Tatton comprises the north-western part of the Cheshire East unitary authority, including the towns of Knutsford and Wilmslow, and a number of villages such as Alderley Edge, Chelford, Handforth and Mobberley, in Cheshire.
 It also covers a small, north-east, part of the Cheshire West and Chester unitary authority, including some of the outskirts of Northwich.

-The seat largely comprises prosperous villages and small towns, many of which have high property prices, set amidst Cheshire countryside, featuring country parks, hills, recreation grounds and golf courses.
+The seat largely comprises prosperous villages and small towns, set amidst Cheshire countryside, featuring country parks, hills, recreation grounds and golf courses.
+This includes areas with the highest house prices in the North of England, and some of the wealthiest villages in the United Kingdom as a whole.
 The area was previously dominated by countryside; however, since the 1950s, it has developed a largely built-up, suburban character, being located on the fringes of Greater Manchester.
 The largest centres of population are Alderley Edge, Wilmslow and Knutsford.
 Its proximity to Manchester means Tatton forms part of the commuter belt to the city.

 Workless claimants, registered jobseekers, were in November 2012 lower than the national average of 3.8%, at 2.1% of the population based on a statistical compilation by The Guardian.

 During the 2016 EU membership referendum, the constituency voted to remain in the EU, despite both Cheshire East and Cheshire West and Chester voting to leave overall.
 The margin was 55.56% Remain over 44.44% Leave.

 Creation

 The constituency was created for the 1983 general election following the major reorganisation of local authorities under the Local Government Act 1972, which came into effect on 1 April 1974.
 It was formed from parts of the seats of Runcorn, Cheadle, Northwich and Knutsford.
-The constituency is named after Tatton Park, a stately home in this area.
+The constituency is named after Tatton Park, a stately home near Knutsford.